 Once you decide what to offer, it's time to determine how you'll sell it.
 For example, maybe leading your post-registration email sequence will include occasional pitches or you'll do a promotion at the end of your kickoff call.

-Also consider your price and what kinds of price increases you'll do.
+Also, consider your price and what kinds of price increases you'll do.
 I've seen all-access passes priced anywhere from $19 to $400.
-Base your pricing after how much value you think it's worth - don't sell yourself short!
+Base your pricing on how much value you think it's worth - don't sell yourself short!